Karen Haegemans on Elissa of Carthage

 It can be assumed that the legend of the Phoenician queen has Oriental origins […] it is not so much the Roman elaborations or the Oriental side of the story we want to explore, but the Greek interpretation.

-Leaving totally aside for the moment the question of whether or not the word Oriental is offensive (My South Asian Philosophy & Religion professor was very clear, back in 2005, that it is!)
+Leaving totally aside for the moment whether or not the word Oriental is offensive (My South Asian Philosophy & Religion professor was very clear, back in 2005, that it is!)
 I fail to understand how a story about a Phoenician queen can have “Oriental” origins.
 Most of the early Phoenician city-states (Tyre, Sidon) were located in the Levant, i.e. the eastern Mediterranean region.
 Carthage and most other Phoenician colonies were mostly in North Africa and the Iberian peninsula.
 The Orient is usually defined as East Asia.
 To say that stories about Dido are oriental seems… wildly inaccurate.
 Like calling the Book of Job “oriental.”

 Regardless, Timaeus is the earliest Greek source we have about Dido.
 His writings exist as a quotation by an anonymous author who wrote an essay about “remarkable Queens.”
 An 18th century scholar, A.H.L.
 Heeren, edited the essay, which was basically untouched until D. Gera in 1997.